How Do I Sort My Search Results?

 Depending on the version of the software you have subscribed to, different columns will be available to you.

 Note: We highly recommend that in your Preferences, you leave your default sort to Relevance>Descending.
 By using the steps below, you can sort your search results while still leaving the Relevance sort as your default sort method.

 Sorting by Clicking the Column Header

-Clicking the column header "Document Number" automatically sorts the results list in descending order (here we would get the patents sorted by date from newest to oldest).
+Clicking the column header "Published" automatically sorts the results list in descending order (here we would get the patents sorted by date from newest to oldest).
 Notice the arrow right next to "Published."
-If I clicked the column header a second time, it would sort the list in ascending order (alphabetical from A to Z).
+If I clicked the column header a second time, it would sort the list in ascending order (by date from oldest to newest).
 Clicking the column header will always sort, but it may sort alphabetically, or by date, etc. How it sorts is dependent upon the data that the column holds and not all columns are sortable in this way.